 Then you’ll head to Chinchero, a picturesque town where the locals still dress in traditional clothing.
 If you can come here on a Sunday you’ll experience a very nice market, not as touristy as most others.
 The drive between Pisac and Chinchero is 1.5 hours and about 75 km (45 miles).

-Lookin’ good at the Maras salt pools
+Lookin’ good at the Maras salt pools—important part of Sacred Valley

 Continue 15 minutes from the restaurant to Moray, where the Incas experimented with growing different crops, and the circular sunken terraces are a very cool leftover of that agricultural laboratory.

 Last but not least, drive 30 minutes to Ollantaytambo.
 This is the place where you’ll alight your train to Machu Picchu tomorrow, but first, check out some of the best-preserved Inca ruins in all of Peru.
-If you want to know all about the ruins and Ollantaytambo town, read our Ollantaytambo article.
-You’ll want to spend an hour or two at the ruins.
+Don’t miss the chance to immerse yourself in the Sacred Valley’s rich history.

-Train trip with a wonderful view
+Train trip to Aguas Calientes with a wonderful view

 The train trip from Ollantaytambo to Aguas Calientes takes 1.5 hours, costs USD 120 one way, and takes you through more stunning scenery, as you’ve probably gotten used to in Sacred Valley by now.
 There are two train companies to choose from: Peru Rail and Inca Rail.